 A fiery poet and historian who turned German patriotism into a political force, shaping the dream of a unified nation against Napoleon's empire.

-Born on the Swedish-controlled island of Rügen, Ernst Moritz Arndt's early life was steeped in the social injustices of serfdom, which he would later attack with his pen.
+Ernst Moritz Arndt wrote 'What is the German's Fatherland?', a song that became an anthem for volunteer fighters in the Wars of Liberation against Napoleon.
+Born on the Swedish-controlled island of Rügen in 1769, his early life was steeped in the social injustices of serfdom, which he attacked with his pen.
 His academic career in history was quickly overtaken by the seismic events of the Napoleonic Wars.
-Arndt found his true calling not in dry scholarship, but in rousing, accessible pamphlets and songs like 'What is the German's Fatherland?' that galvanized a sense of shared identity.
-His vehement anti-French stance forced him into exile, but his words traveled farther, becoming anthems for the volunteer fighters of the Wars of Liberation.
-While his later years were marked by controversy and accusations of demagoguery from conservative forces, his legacy as an architect of cultural nationalism, for better and worse, was already cemented in the 19th-century German consciousness.
+Arndt found his true calling in rousing, accessible pamphlets and songs that galvanized a sense of shared German identity.
+His vehement anti-French stance forced him into exile, but his words traveled farther.
+His later years were marked by controversy and accusations of demagoguery from conservative forces.
+He died in 1860, leaving a complex legacy as an architect of cultural nationalism.

 The biggest hits of 1769